 There's a threat made to a character.
 Maybe it's Cold-Blooded Torture, maybe it's having their heart broken, or maybe it's just not being paid enough.
 They profoundly underreact.
 Is it because they're zen?
 Because their mental fortitude is just that great?
 Are they just nice?

 No, they've been through so much terrible shit that they just don't care.
 In other words, there's nothing you can do to them that life hasn't already outdone in terms of pure misery, so they just blandly accept whatever misfortune that comes their way because nothing could possibly compare to what happened already.

 Torture them?
 Meh, couldn't be worse than their traumatic past.
 Give them bad food?
 They've probably eaten worse.
 Underpay them?
 They've been through worse.
 Break their heart?
 They've felt worse.

 See also Conditioned to Accept Horror, in which is not that the person is too broken to react, but that they actually find this normal and mundane.
 Similar to Insanity Immunity, except in this case, the character still holds to their sanity, to Disability Immunity, where the disability in this case is psychological rather than physical, and to Empty Shell and Stopped Caring, with the difference that this character can still feel and care normally.
-Also, The Last Dance, when the character becomes this moments before their unavoidable death.
+Also, The Last Dance, when the character achieves this state shortly before their unavoidable death.
 This trope can serve as justification for a character becoming Bored with Insanity.

-- In Naruto there's this image◊ of Obito Uchiha against Kakashi Hatake in which the latter made a hole in Obito's chest and he stands up as if nothing happened to him.
+- In Naruto there's this image◊ of Obito Uchiha against Kakashi Hatake in which the latter made a hole in the former's chest and he stands up as if nothing happened to him.
 This image quickly became a Memetic Mutation, being used by loners about love deceptions as they have no heart to be broken, and having a lot of derivated memes, some funnier (or more depressed) than others.